Health Center Maternity Ward

 Karimu is asking the community only for labor for the foundation as we have asked so much this year with the hostels and high school.
 The Tanzanian government has agreed to staff the maternity ward, provide the furniture and equipment, and pay for the operational costs.
 Upon completion of the maternity ward, we will need to construct the outpatient building in order to move all non-labor related medical services there.
 Until then, the maternity ward will have to provide all medical services not allowing mothers to stay overnight in the health center and, consequently, not making C-sections available until the outpatient ward is completed.
-We are currently fundraising for the outpatient building and hope to start its construction by late 3Q or early 4Q 2021.

 Lower cost for first time mothers as they can stay in the ward

 Lower risk for births given the increased likelihood of mothers going to the health center, ability to arrive early to await the onset of labor, and availability of C-sections for emergency situations